redandbluefi/wp-native-dashboard/readme.txt

 1. Navigate to your Dashboard and enjoy status informations

 == Changelog ==

+= Version 1.3.5 =
+* bugfix: switching language at site or user admin pages did not work

 = Version 1.3.4 =
 * bugfix: screen_layout_column throws info messages at multisite or user dashboard pages